Gare du Nord: Refurbishment

 During June 2019, a city commission opted to initially deny a construction permit associated with the project.
 Nonetheless, work commenced on the refurbishment during late 2019, and is scheduled to be completed during late 2023.
 The station will remain open during the renovations despite the increased technical challenge posed by doing so, the cost of closure being judged to be too great.
 Substantial planning has gone into minimising disruption and maximising passenger comfort throughout the programme.
 Some portions of the station, such as the relatively recent facilities for Eurostar services, shall remain relatively untouched.
 In addition to work on the station site itself, SNCF shall be making alterations along the entire northern corridor within this period in association with the redevelopment work.
 It is reportedly intended for the station's refurbishment to be completed by 2024, the year in which Paris is to host the Olympic Games.

 In popular culture

-The Gare du Nord has served as a backdrop in numerous French films, such as Les Poupées Russes.
+The Gare du Nord has served as a backdrop in numerous French films, such as Les Poupées Russes (2005).

-In Nancy Mitford's The Pursuit of Love, Linda first meets Fabrice in the Gare du Nord when she runs out of resources and is sitting weeping on her suitcase.
+In Nancy Mitford's 1945 The Pursuit of Love, Linda first meets Fabrice in the Gare du Nord when she runs out of resources and is sitting weeping on her suitcase.

 In US movies, both the exterior and the interior of the Gare du Nord are seen in the 2002 film The Bourne Identity with Matt Damon and again in the trilogy's finale, The Bourne Ultimatum, released in August 2007.
 It was also seen in Ocean's Twelve in 2004, and Mr Bean's Holiday in 2007.
 The ending of the 2012 movie The Raven by James McTeigue takes place at the station.

+In Syrian author Zaher Omareen's short story "The Beginner's Guide to Smuggling," the Gare du Nord is the station the protagonist uses in his travels through Paris.

 Scenes of Gossip Girl's episode "Double Identity" were shot inside the Gare du Nord.